open-contracting/deploy/docs/develop/get_started.rst

     git commit pillar/kingfisher.sls -m "ssh: Add public key for Jane Doe" git push origin main

-Then, ask a colleague to deploy your public SSH key to the relevant servers.
+Then, ask James or Yohanna to deploy your public SSH key to the relevant servers.
 For example:

 .. code-block:: bash